Architecture Overview

 -

-The Beta System supports two types of routes: the Native Route and the Hyperlane Route.
+The Beta System supports two Routes: the Native Route and the Hyperlane Route.
 The Native Route uses the

 Prover